Walking Meditation: Deepening Your Practice with Mindful Movement

 Managing Pain

 Walking meditation is a gentle exercise that can help people who deal with chronic pain.
-Breathing mindfully and moving at a slow pace can help you tolerate pain better.
+Breathing mindfully and moving at a slower pace can help you tolerate pain better.

 Paying attention to how your body feels helps you make small changes to improve comfort.
 Over time, this practice can help manage pain by reducing tension and promoting relaxation.